millermatt/osca/README.md

 ## PEM format

-PEM (Privacy Enhanced Mail) is a widely used encoding format for SSL certificates.
+PEM is a widely used encoding format for SSL certificates.
 PEM formatted certificates are ASCII (Base64) encoded and include "-----BEGIN CERTIFICATE-----" and "-----END CERTIFICATE-----" lines.
-They can contain certificates, certificate chains, and even private keys.

 To convert certificates in other formats to PEM, you can use [OpenSSL](https://www.openssl.org/), a robust toolkit for the Transport Layer Security (TLS) and Secure Sockets Layer (SSL) protocols.
 Here are some commands for converting from popular formats to PEM: